-Distinguished Librarian is conferred upon librarians whose contributions have been transformational in creating a new information environment by providing access to information, sharing or networking information resources, and fostering information literacy.
+Distinguished Librarian is conferred upon librarians having achieved a distinguished reputation for significant achievement in the areas of scholarship/research, service/librarianship, or teaching.
+Contributions at the University, the State of New York or nation include creating a new information environment by providing access to information, sharing or networking information resources, and fostering information literacy.